lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpening-the-saw.markdown

 ### AZ-400

-I signed up for a DevOps boot camp and started working through the material with the goal of passing the AZ-400 exam and obtaining the [Microsoft Certified: DevOps Engineer Expert](https://learn.microsoft.com/en-us/credentials/certifications/devops-engineer/) certification.
+I signed up for a DevOps boot camp and started working through the material with the goal of passing the [Exam AZ-400: Designing and Implementing Microsoft DevOps Solutions](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-400/) exam and obtaining the [Microsoft Certified: DevOps Engineer Expert](https://learn.microsoft.com/en-us/credentials/certifications/devops-engineer/) certification.
 It didn't take long for me to realize I jumped straight into the deep end and I needed to take a few steps back and focus on some foundational knowledge first.
-I also discovered the DevOps Engineer Expert certification requires two exams and I had skipped over the prerequisites, which covered a lot of the gaps in my knowledge.
+I also discovered the certification has a prerequisite exam that I had missed.

-The AZ-400 exam has a choice of two prerequisites exams: either AZ-104 which is more administrator focused, or AZ-204 which is more developer focused.
-I decided I had more gaps on the administration path, and decided to pursue the AZ-104.
+The AZ-400 exam has a choice of two prerequisites exams: either [Exam AZ-104: Microsoft Azure Administrator](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-104/), or [Exam AZ-204: Developing Solutions for Microsoft Azure](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-204/).
+I felt I had more gaps on the administration path, and decided to pursue the AZ-104.

 ### AZ-104

 I put the AZ-400 on pause, and poured into the AZ-104 material, using both the Microsoft Learning Paths and [James Lee’s AZ-104](https://learn.cloudlee.io/p/az-104-microsoft-azure-administrator) course for my preparation.
-However, as I neared completion of the course, another diversion arose: Microsoft was running a Cloud Skills challenge during their Build conference, and completion of the Azure Solutions Architect learning path earned a free voucher to sit the AZ-305 exam.
+However, as I neared completion of the course, an opportunity/diversion presented itself: Microsoft was running a cloud skills challenge during their Build conference, and completion of their Azure Solutions Architect learning path earned a free voucher to sit the [Exam AZ-305: Designing Microsoft Azure Infrastructure Solutions](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-305/) exam.
 The AZ-305 exam is part of two exams for the [Microsoft Certified: Azure Solutions Architect Expert](https://learn.microsoft.com/en-us/credentials/certifications/azure-solutions-architect/) certification, and has the same choice of prerequisites as the DevOps Engineer Expert certification.
 This would give me double the "bang for my buck" for passing the AZ-104 and apply it towards two different expert certifications.

 ### AZ-305